 Income Protection Insurance covers most illnesses and injuries that stop you working either in the short or long term – however, it doesn’t pay out if you’re made redundant.
 Here’s how policies usually work:

-- It replaces part of your income if you become ill or injured and can’t work
+- It replaces part of your income if you suffer a loss of earnings due to becoming ill or injured and are unable to work

-- Income protection covers you until your return to work or until retirement, death or your policy ends or until the limited claim period on your policy ends - whichever is sooner
+- Income protection covers you until you have recovered or until retirement, death, your policy ends or until the limited claim period on your policy ends - whichever is sooner

 - You can claim as many times as you need to – while the policy lasts